fuzzylogicxx/forex-web-app/README.md

 My goals for the app were that it should be:
 - accessible;
 - resilient, by providing a reliable baseline experience;
-- progressively enhanced, by layering on more and newer features for supporting contexts; and
+- progressively enhanced, by layering on additional features for supporting contexts; and
 - fast.

 In order to meet the "resilience" goal, I chose not to opt for a JavaScript-only solution since JavaScript is relatively brittle.